NAGOYA ELECTRIC WORKS CO., LTD.

 In order to promote constructive dialogue with shareholders, IR activities such as briefings by directors and financial results briefings shall be conducted as appropriate, and opinions and concerns from shareholders shall be shared and fed back to directors, management and related departments through reports at meetings or distribution of reports, as necessary.

-In addition, when engaging in dialogue with shareholders, etc., the Company will work to prevent the leakage of insider information and to manage information.
+In addition, when engaging in dialogue with shareholders, etc., NEW will work to prevent the leakage of insider information and to manage information.